-During the Adult Inpatient Medicine Clerkship, students participate in quality conferences, complete self-learning modules on medical errors, and conduct a review of a patient’s hospital bill.
+During the Adult Inpatient Medicine Clerkship, students work with social workers and case managers on discharge planning for patients, participate in quality conferences, complete self-learning modules on medical errors, and conduct a review of a patient’s hospital bill.

 During the Obstetrics and Gynecology Clerkship, students work with standardized patients to develop their skills in speaking with patients about certain sensitive topics.
 This specialized communication skill training aims to enhance connections with patients in ways that will promote patient sharing of important but highly personal information.
 OB/GYN students complete a writing assignment detailing their reflections on speaking with a person from a different cultural background than their own.